Loading...

 • Any individual receiving income subject to Singapore taxation

-You must declare all income earned in the preceding calendar year.
-This includes:
+You must declare all employment income earned in the 2025 calendar year.
+This covers:

 • Basic salary